My Fresh Linguini and Clams

 Years as a chef have elevated my current version of this still-simple dish.
 I have always made fresh pasta, learned from my grandmother & I still make it now.
 A couple of years ago I got the family pasta lessons from a Roman chef on a beautiful vacation to Civita di Bagnoregio all made by hand & I love that recipe, although I usually cheat and use the processor & pasta roller.

-When you're ready to cook, In a separate pot make your pasta.
-For the clams I mince a couple of cloves of garlic per person and rinse & mince fresh Italian parsley to taste.
+When you're ready to cook, in a separate pot, make your pasta.
+For the clams I mince or slice a couple of cloves of garlic per person and rinse & mince fresh Italian parsley to taste.
 In a big pot with lots of good olive oil, I saute the garlic for just 1 minute, add the parsley, a fat pinch of red pepper flakes per person, clams, and a good splash of white vermouth or wine per person, cover & cook 3 minutes, check that the clams have opened, add the pasta, cook another minute or so, then plate it & top with a bit more parsley & Aleppo pepper.

 With love,